Shangmin-Chen/Whisperrr/docs/getting-started/QUICK_START.md

 2. Backend service second
 3. Frontend service last

+**Note:** Each service automatically loads its `.env` file at startup.
+No need to manually source or export variables.

 ## Environment Variables Explained

 When services are not running on localhost, you need to configure environment variables so they can communicate.
+Each service uses its own `.env` file for configuration.

 ### Quick Setup: Use the Script